-During FY 2021, the Commission received notification for 2 claims on the fund (see Chart 1).
-There was one payment out of the recovery fund for FY 2021.
+During FY 2022, the Commission did not receive any notification for claims on the fund (see Chart 1) nor was there any payments out of the recovery fund for FY 2022.
 Since its inception in 1967, the RERF has paid out over two million dollars (see Chart 2).